elmahio/documentation/docs/setup-deployment-tracking.md

 Invoke-RestMethod -Method Post -Uri $url -Body $body
 ```

-Replace `your-umbraco-site` with the name of your site, `MY_USERNAME` with your Umbraco Cloud username, `MY_PASSWORD` with your Umbraco Cloud password, `LOG_ID` with the id if the elmah.io log that should contain the deployments and finally `API_KEY` with your elmah.io API key, found and your organization settings page.
+Replace `your-umbraco-site` with the name of your site, `MY_USERNAME` with your Umbraco Cloud username, `MY_PASSWORD` with your Umbraco Cloud password, `LOG_ID` with the id if the elmah.io log that should contain the deployments ([Where is my log ID?](https://docs.elmah.io/where-is-my-log-id/)) and finally `API_KEY` with your elmah.io API key, found and your organization settings page.

 There you go.
 When deploying changes to your Umbraco Cloud site, a new deployment is automatically created on elmah.io.